Philosophy of Søren Kierkegaard: Kierkegaard and Hegel

 By doing this, Hegelian critics accuse Kierkegaard of using the dialectic to disprove the dialectic, which seems somewhat contradictory and hypocritical.
 However, Kierkegaard would not claim the dialectic itself is bad, only the Hegelian premise that the dialectic would lead to a harmonious reconciliation of everything, which Hegel called the Absolute.
-Kierkegaard stated this most clearly in his book The Concept of Anxiety:

 Kierkegaardian scholars have made several interpretations of how Kierkegaard proceeds with parodying Hegel's dialectic.
 One of the more popular interpretations argues the aesthetic-ethical-religious stages are the triadic process Kierkegaard was talking about.
 See section Spheres of existence for more information.
 Another interpretation argues for the world-individual-will triadic process.
 The dialectic here is either to assert an individual's own desire to be independent and the desire to be part of a community.
 Instead of reconciliation of the world and the individual where problems between the individual and society are neatly resolved in the Hegelian system, Kierkegaard argues that there's a delicate bond holding the interaction between them together, which needs to be constantly reaffirmed.
 Jean-Paul Sartre takes this latter view and says the individual is in a constant state of reaffirming his or her own identity, else one falls into bad faith.

 This process of reconciliation leads to a "both/and" view of life, where both thesis and antithesis are resolved into a synthesis, which negates the importance of personal responsibility and the human choice of either/or.
 The work Either/Or is a response to this aspect of Hegel's philosophy.
-A passage from that work exemplifies Kierkegaard's contempt for Hegel's philosophy.
-Note the comparison between "A" and "B" (Judge Vilhelm) in Either/Or and Stages on Life's Way.
+A passage from that work exemplifies Kierkegaard's contempt for Hegel's philosophy:

-Here are two more from 1846:

-The whole idea of one generation spending all its time studying past generations and then the next generation spending their time studying past generations and making moral and social comments about preceding generations was called, "The Hegelian cud-chewing process with three-stomachs—first immediacy—then regurgitation—then down again."
-He said, "Maybe a succeeding master-mind could continue this with four stomachs, etc., down once more and up again.
-I don't know if the master-mind grasps what I mean."